WilsonGiese/Huffman-Compression/README.md

 Author: Wilson Giese - giese.wilson@gmail.com

-###About:
+###About
-This program has two functions: Compressing a file, and decompressing a previously compressed file.
-It will take in two files(any file type), compressing the first file and outputting the second file, or, it will take in a compressed file, and create a decompressed file.
+A compression program that uses [Huffman Coding](http://en.wikipedia.org/wiki/Huffman_coding) to compress a given file.
+It will also decompress the files that were compressed with this algorithm.
+However, this program will not compress a file if the result is larger than the original, unless forced otherwise.
+Very small files, or files with well distributed characters will usually be smaller than the compressed file.

-### Usage info:
+### Usage info

 	-c  Compress
 	-u  Uncompress